 Debriefs are an important way to create and capture lessons learned.

 The key is to do effective debriefs.

-In, Flawless Execution: Use the Techniques and Systems of America’s Fighter Pilots to Perform at Your Peak and Win the Battles of the Business World,James D. Murphy shares the STEALTH Debrief, a 7 step process for continuous learning and improvement:
+In the book, Flawless Execution: Use the Techniques and Systems of America’s Fighter Pilots to Perform at Your Peak and Win the Battles of the Business World,James D. Murphy shares the STEALTH Debrief, a 7 step process for continuous learning and improvement.

 - Find root causes.
 I’m very much a fan of sharing lessons learned, finding root causes, and focusing on my mistakes first (since I own them, I can fix myself first), so this approach resonates with me.

 - Start with yourself.
 I like the crispness of the inward outward criticism.
 Starting with yourself keeps accountability and encourages reflection.